Analog Lab: People

 Yueh-Ching Teng is a Ph.D. candidate at Thayer School of Engineering at Dartmouth.
 He received the M.Sc. degree in Electrical and Computer Engineering from the Ohio State University, Columbus, Ohio, in 2011.
 From 2011 to 2012, he was a Researcher Assistant Engineer with ElectroScience Laboratory, where he worked on analog/mixed-signal circuit designs for RFID applications.
 His current research interests include ultra-low power and low-noise circuit and system design for biomedical applications.

-Arun Rao completed his undergraduate degree (B.E) in Electrical Engineering from Bangalore University, India in 2005.
-He worked at Honeywell, Bangalore, India as a software engineer in the avionics department.
-After that, Arun pursued an MS from Utah State University, Logan, Utah in 2010.
-His primary focus there was design of low-power front-end amplifiers for instruments to measure the properties of the ionosphere.
-Upon completion of the MS, he worked at LSI Corp in Milpitas, California, as a test engineer.
-Arun's primary interests are in the field of low-power analog, digital IC design, and application specific integrated circuits.
+Arun Rao is currently a Ph.D student at Thayer school of Engineering at Dartmouth.
+He completed his B.E in Electrical Engineering from Bangalore University, and MS from Utah State University.
+His primary focus during MS was design of low-power front-end amplifiers used on spacecraft instruments to measure the properties of the ionosphere.
+Upon completion of MS, he worked at LSI Corp in Milpitas, California, as a test engineer.
+Arun's primary interests are in the field of low-power analog, digital ASIC's for image sensors and biomedical implantable devices.
 His current project explores the design challenges of the next generation image sensors.
-He is working on the addressing and array-periphery circuits for high resolution Quanta Image Sensors, which require extremely low-power and high-speed operation.

 Mohammad Takhti is a PhD candidate in the innovation program at Thayer School of Engineering at Dartmouth College.
 He received his BS degree in 2007, and his MS degree in the Spring of 2010 from K.N.
 Toosi University of Technology (KNTU), both in Electronics Engineering.
 After his MS he worked on wireless power and data telemetry systems for biomedical implants at KNTU as an associate researcher.
 In Analog Lab. at Dartmouth College, his current work involves implementing a highly-integrated electrical impedance tomography (EIT) system.
 His research interests also include medical assistive devices, design of analog-to-digital converters, and data and power telemetry to biomedical implantable systems.